Ulmus thomasii: Cultivation

 There are no known cultivars of Ulmus thomasii, nor is it known to be any longer in commerce.
 It appeared in some US nursery catalogues in the early 20th century.
+It has, however, been planted as a street tree in Cheyenne, Wyoming, where in tight lines it keeps a monopodial habit recalling Jersey elm.
 The species is occasionally grown beyond its native range as a specimen tree in botanical gardens and arboreta, for example in northwestern Europe, but not commonly cultivated in northern Europe, being unsuited to the region's more temperate, maritime climate.
 However, the tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1965 to 1977, during which time 49 were sold.

 Ulmus thomasii was crossed experimentally with Japanese elm (U. davidiana var. japonica) at the Arnold Arboretum in Massachusetts, but no clones were released to commerce.
 Seedlings arising from crossings with Siberian elm (U. pumila) at the Lake States Forestry Experimental Station in the 1950s all perished, a classic case of hybrid lethality.